Office of Research ServicesResearch Subject Recruitment

 This study will use Epic Clinical Trial Alerts (CTAs) to accrue patients for clinical trials.
 Alerts will be presented to providers at the point of care in the EpicCare EHR (Electronic Health Record) for patients matching screening criteria for a clinical trial.
 Before accepting requests for CTAs, all trials are assessed for feasibility as well as the potential for alert fatigue.
 At the point of care the provider will see an alert informing him/her that this patient might be a candidate for <title of study>.
 The provider can then discuss with the patient and choose, “yes, interested” in which case an inbox message is sent in Epic to the designated research personnel.
 The patient will then be contacted to discuss the trial further and obtain consent.
 If the patient says “no,” a message via Epic inbox will also be sent to the designated research personnel.

 Our trial will reconcile all messages received as a result of CTAs with other means of accruement such as reports and phone calls.
 This will ensure that no patient is asked twice.
 We will supply the Epic team with an end date for our study.

-Please feel free to contact the Office of Research Services, if you have any questions or need more information.
+Please submit a Research 411 ticket if you have any questions or need more information.